 The Extended Curriculum

-All students in Year 12 undertake one or more options from a range of Extension opportunities.
-These include AS Critical Thinking, AS General Studies, Extended Project Qualification, Young Enterprise and Community Sports Leader Award.
+All students in Year 12 undertake one or more options from a range of extension opportunities.
+These are Level 3 Core Mathematics, AS Ancient History, AS Extended Project Qualification, Conversational Chinese, Community Sports Leader Award, Trinity Arts Gold Level 3 Leadership Award, and Preparing to Leave Home.

 Young Enterprise is the United Kingdom’s largest business and enterprise education charity.
 Every year they engage 250,000 young people in learning about business and the world of work in the classroom under the guidance of a network of 5,000 volunteers from 3,500 companies.